wellbel123/ML_projects/time_series/README.md

 Despite the fact that logistic regression has shown the best results, but for simplicity, let's leave the prophet for now.

-**6. Multiple anomaly detection methods**
+### 🚨 Anomaly Detection Methods

-Time series often contain unusual patterns, spikes, or drops that deviate from expected behavior.
-Detecting these anomalies is crucial for monitoring and alerting systems.
-We compare several anomaly detection methods because they each bring a different perspective:
+Time series may contain unexpected patterns, spikes, or drops.
+We tested three anomaly detection strategies:

-- Prophet Confidence Interval (default)
+1. Prophet Confidence Interval (default)

-Uses upper/lower bounds generated by Prophet.
-An observation is flagged as an anomaly if it lies outside these bounds.
-In Prophet, confidence intervals (upper/lower bounds) are calculated based on bootstrapping and assumptions about the distribution of model errors.
-These intervals are not symmetrical with respect to the mean.
-They depend on the noise component of the model and the variability of seasonality and trend.
+- Flags anomalies when actual values fall outside Prophet’s predicted intervals.
+- Based on bootstrapped residuals and uncertainty in trend/seasonality components.
+- Simple, interpretable

-- STL + Z-score
+2. STL + Z-Score

-Decomposes the time series into trend, seasonality, and residuals using Seasonal-Trend Decomposition (STL).
-Anomalies are flagged if the residual component exceeds a Z-score threshold (e.g., |Z| > 3).
-More flexible, good for detecting local spikes and dips regardless of forecast method.
+- Decomposes time series into trend/seasonality/residuals.
+- Flags points where the residual exceeds a Z-threshold (e.g., |Z| > 2).
+- Good for local outliers; flexible and method-agnostic.

-- Isolation Forest
+3. Isolation Forest

-A machine learning-based unsupervised method that isolates anomalies by recursively partitioning data.
-Model-agnostic, does not require prediction intervals, and works well on complex distributions.
+- Tree-based unsupervised anomaly detector.
+- No need for forecast or intervals; works directly on observed/predicted residuals.
+- Handles complex distributions, but less interpretable.

-Using multiple methods allows us to compare robustness and sensitivity:
+- Using multiple methods helps balance sensitivity and robustness across different anomaly types.

-- Some methods (like Prophet CI) might miss local spikes.
-- Others (like STL + Z or Isolation Forest) might capture subtler or statistical anomalies.
+⚠️ On our dataset, Prophet tends to be quite sensitive and flags many anomalies — which may reflect both its uncertainty estimates and potential model overfitting.

+➡️ Using multiple methods helps balance sensitivity and robustness across different anomaly types and datasets.
+The choice of method should consider the nature of your data, the expected anomalies, and your tolerance for false positives.

+### 💻 Streamlit App

+- An interactive dashboard was built with Streamlit for:
+- Selecting data granularity (total/store/product)
+- Choosing forecast horizon and anomaly method
+- Visualizing predictions, intervals, and detected outliers
+- Comparing performance metrics

+⚠️ Note: Although logistic regression had the best metrics, we selected Prophet as the primary model for deployment due to simplicity and confidence interval support.